 When can I go out in public without anyone noticing that I had nasal surgery?Any bruising and/or swelling begins to improve on the third day after surgery.
 One week post-op, there is already a drastic improvement in the swelling.
 Patients are usually comfortable going out in public one week after surgery but often wait a full two weeks to appear in social situations.

 Typically, friends and acquaintances will not be able to pinpoint the change in our patients, only noticing a softening of one’s look.
 In other words, people will wonder why you look better…not different.

 What is the role of 3D imaging in surgery of the nose?The VECTRA 3D imaging system allows us to capture a patient’s face, breast, and body images in ultra-high resolution and show them the possibilities of their aesthetic procedure.
 For our nose surgery patients, we use their own image to explore possible outcomes (simulating what their nose may look like after surgery), educate them about their options, explain limitations, and set appropriate expectations.
-It is a tool that has earned rave reviews from our patients!
+It is a tool that has earned great reviews from our patients.

 Before & after